suzirubi/roman-numerals/roman-numerals/README.md

 in any 4 digit number, then fourth to last roman numeral will be M
 - input: 1444
 - output: MCDXLIV

+#Setup
+Clone repository and open in browser

+#Technologies Used
+1. html
+2. css
+3. javascript